 Peripheral Vision is one of the most exciting and innovative jazz quartets to have recently appeared on the international jazz scene.
 Based in Toronto, the creative leaders of the group are long time musical collaborators, guitarist Don Scott and bassist Michael Herring.
 They have assembled a synergistic musical unit designed to push the boundaries of jazz while engaging the listener with a grooving, toe-tapping immediacy.
 Their distinctive musical voice bridges tradition and innovation, with deeply felt influences ranging from Wayne Shorter, Booker Little, and Charles Mingus, to David Binney, Kurt Rosenwinkel, and The Bad Plus.

 Peripheral Vision was recently featured at the Montreal Jazz Festival, where Scott's piece, Backbone, took home the Galaxie Rising Star Award for best composition.
-They maintain a busy touring schedule supporting their new album, Spectacle: Live!, as well as their eponymous debut - both albums ranking in a number of critics' year-end lists.
+Set to release their highly anticipated third album in 2014, they maintain a busy touring schedule in support of their previous two releases, both albums ranking in a number of critics' year-end lists.
 Scott and Herring are joined by saxophonist Trevor Hogg and drummer Nick Fraser.
 While the compositions are Herring and Scott's, Peripheral Vision is defined by its group rapport.
 Bringing back the anything-is-possible democratic approach of both 1960's jazz and garage bands, the music takes shape as a collective process.
 This no-holds-barred philosophy is at the root of Peripheral Vision's explosive performances.